Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 *Deploy-Sql-AuditingSettings* helps in enforcing Azure SQL Database Auditing.
 This policy audits and reports key database events such as ownership changes, successful/failed logins, role membership changes, schema changes, etc. Enterprises can use this policy and audit trail it generates to gain rich insights into database operations and comply with industry/regional regulatory requirements.

-### Enforce evaluation against proven best parctices
+### Enforce evaluation against proven best practices

 Throughout it's lifecycle, Azure SQL database undergoes very large number of schema, permission and configuration changes.
 There is always a risk of such changes resulting in deviation from best practices.
 Excessive permissions, orphaned roles and many such configurational drifts can be exploited by malicious actors.